pupi1985/pupi1985.github.io/_plugins/dynamic-mentions.md

  * An additional user field can be displayed in the popup (e.g. the full name of the user)
  * Mentions can be used in questions, answers and comments
  * Full and basic editors can be selected for each kind post
- * On-Site Notifications plugin integration that allows receiving a notification to mentioned users
+ * Flexible Notifications System plugin integration that displays a notification when a reaction is received
  * The admin can choose to enable sending email notifications to mentioned users
  * User permits can be configured to allow a minimum user level allowed to generate mentions
  * Does not require any core hack and does not modify the core tables structure